awolcoder/Alx_DjangoLearnLab/README.md

-# LibraryProject - Django Setup
+# Alx_DjangoLearnLab

+This repository contains multiple Python and Django learning projects.

+## Projects

+- **LibraryProject**: A Django project to learn basic setup, migrations, and running a development server.